How to Track X (Twitter) Mentions? [2025]

 02 Using a social media monitoring tool

-One thing to keep in mind – these tools can only track public mentions.
+One thing to keep in mind – these tools can only track public mentions, so you won’t access tweets from private accounts.

 Thanks to this extensive data, you can get a full picture of how your brand is being discussed across the internet.